unnati-xyz/music-generation/Blog_Post_Music_Gen_1.md

 </p>

 <p>
-Here are some links to help you understand the concepts covered in this post as well as the coming ones
+Here are some useful links to help you understand the concepts covered in this post
 <ol>
 <li><a href="http://jackschaedler.github.io/circles-sines-signals/index.html">Digital Signal Processing</a>
 <li><a href="http://colah.github.io/posts/2015-08-Understanding-LSTMs/">LSTMs</a>